 A mixer and two or more media players is the most common club setup.

-This setup allows you to get music cheaply compared to vinyl.
+This setup allows you to get music for very little compared to vinyl.
 But the scratching experience on media players is not as natural as other options.
 This setup is also what you’ll find in most clubs.
 The only difference will be the quality of the mixer and the number and type of media players.

 Basic DVS Setup

 This setup is what many modern turntablists gravitate towards.
 It features a central mixer along with two turntables.
 But instead of actual vinyl records, you’ll utilize timecode control vinyl.
 This universal vinyl allows you to mix and scratch digital files while maintaining the feel of vinyl.